TANYA-CHAN/SongGenreClassifiernlp/README.md

 # CODE
 <br>

-A detailed report on the same can be found <a href="https://github.com/TANYA-CHAN/SongGenreClassifiernlp/blob/master/SongGenreClassifier.ipynb">here</a>
+The code can be found <a href="https://github.com/TANYA-CHAN/SongGenreClassifiernlp/blob/master/SongGenreClassifier.ipynb">here</a>